gromacs/gromacs/docs/release-notes/2020/major/highlights.rst

 Highlights
 ^^^^^^^^^^

-|Gromacs| NEXT was released on INSERT DATE HERE.
+|Gromacs| 2020 was released on INSERT DATE HERE.
 Patch releases may
 have been made since then, please use the updated versions!
 Here are some highlights of what you can expect, along with more detail in the links below!